The fourth moment theorem on the Poisson space

 \item[(ii)] We say that $F$ satisfies {\bf Assumption ${\bf A}^{\rm (loc)}$} if there exists a set $Z_0\in \mathscr{Z}$ with the following properties: (a) $\mu(\mathcal{Z} \backslash Z_0) = 0$, and (b) for every fixed $z\in Z_0$, the random variable $D^+_z F$ verifies {\bf Assumption A}. \end{itemize} \end{de}

-\begin{remark} Requiring that a given functionals satisfies {\bf Assumption A} or {\bf Assumption ${\bf A}^{\rm (loc)}$} is an unavoidable (minimal) restriction, ensuring that one can apply Mecke identities (see \eqref{mecke}--\eqref{mecke2} below), as well as exploit several almost sure representations of Malliavin and carr\'e-du-champ operators.
-Using e.g. the multiplication formula stated in \cite[Proposition 5]{Lastsv}, one can easily prove that both {\bf Assumption ${\bf A}$} and {\bf Assumption ${\bf A}^{\rm (loc)}$} are verified, whenever $F$ has the form
+{ \begin{remark} \begin{enumerate}[(a)] \item Requiring that a given functionals satisfies {\bf Assumption A} or {\bf Assumption ${\bf A}^{\rm (loc)}$} is { necessary in this paper}, in order for us to apply Mecke{-type} identities (see \eqref{mecke}--\eqref{mecke2} below), as well as to exploit several almost sure representations of Malliavin and carr\'e-du-champ operators. { Both assumptions seem therefore to be (rather minimal) artefacts of the specific techniques adopted in the present paper, that are bound to be removed by further progress in the field.
+See \cite{DVZ} for several recent advances in this direction, partially building on the findings of the present paper, showing how {\bf Assumption A} can be avoided in the normal approximation of chaotic random variables in the Wasserstein distance, by using an adequate version of the exchangeable pairs approach of Stein's method.
+We also notice that a bound like \eqref{e:4mb4} on the Kolmogorov distance (which is of the same order as the corresponding bound on the Wasserstein distance), is for the time being outside the scope of exchangeable pairs.} \item Using e.g. the multiplication formula stated in \cite[Proposition 5]{Lastsv}, one can easily prove that both {\bf Assumption ${\bf A}$} and {\bf Assumption ${\bf A}^{\rm (loc)}$} are verified, whenever $F$ has the form